benjaminrae/blog/src/content/blog/building-my-first-browser-extension.md

 ### Manifest.json

-Just like when you have Node.js project, you need a package.json, well turns out you need something a manifest.json file for browser extensions.
+Just like when you have Node.js project, you need a `package.json`, well turns out you need a `manifest.json` file for browser extensions.
 Here I am strictly talking about Chromium based browsers, but I presume others will need something similar, maybe with a different name.

-This manifest.json file is very similar to a package.json file.
+This `manifest.json` file is very similar to a `package.json file`.
 It has some important things like the extension name, version and description.

-Here's my manifest.json file:
+Here's my `manifest.json` file:

 ```json
 {